-- 1. Retail sales of appliances at our ApplianceSmart - Fees charged for collecting and recycling appliances for utilities and other sponsors of energy efficiency programs. - Fees charged for recycling and replacing old appliances with new ENERGY STAR appliances for energy utilities. - Selling byproduct materials, such as metals, from appliances we recycle, including appliances processed at our joint venture, AAP, and collected through our ApplianceSmart stores. - Sale of carbon offsets created by the destruction of ozone-depleting refrigerants acquired through various recycling programs.
+- 1. Retail sales of appliances at our ApplianceSmart - Fees charged for collecting and recycling appliances for utilities and other sponsors of energy efficiency programs. - 3.
+Fees charged for recycling and replacing old appliances with new ENERGY STAR appliances for energy efficiency programs sponsored by electric and gas utilities. - Selling byproduct materials, such as metals, from appliances we recycle, including appliances processed at our joint venture, AAP, and collected through our ApplianceSmart stores. - Sale of carbon offsets created by the destruction of ozone-depleting refrigerants acquired through various recycling programs.